thomas-fred/KW_TC_boundary_layer/README.md

 file (eye spatial indicies) and many of the input files -- may require running `preprocess_historical.ncl` first.

-Lint / format `footprint_model.f`:
+Lint
+- camfort -- checks for types and dead code

+Format
 - ffixed2free -- should move us much closer to a more modern standard like f95
-- fortitude
-- fortify
+- fortify -- apply standard indentation

+Refactor
+- f90split -- split program by subroutines (and other blocks?)
-- RefactorF4Acc
+- RefactorF4Acc -- 77 into 95 with refactoring included
-- camfort

 Investigate where we can tidy up
 - Tidy up all the paths and organise code and data